ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

 the reference counter is incremented.
 In the destructor the reference counter is decremented and if the reference counter reaches 0 the trace server is informed that the trace admin object is no longer needed.

-Using a reference counter for the static trace admin object of the class implies the following:

 The two classes `CTrcAdminObjRefAnchor` and the guard class `CTrcAdminObjRefGuard` have been invented to help you realizing the reference counting.